atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 ### CSS Prop

 CSS prop would now be wired up at runtime for both application of class names and style insertion.
-A component would be created for this.
+A component would be created for this: `CompiledElement`.
 This component would use the `ax` function to build a `className` as well as the `CC` and `CS` components to handle SSR/client side style insertion.
-All other APIs would use them too.

 ```jsx
 /** @jsxImportSource @compiled/react */